Rules Engine for Edge Firewall

 You can combine more than one condition within the same rule, just add rules through the logical operators And and Or.

-Defines the action to be taken if the requisition matches the defined criteria.
-Select the attribute, and, if necessary, select the condition and add the reference value.
-Some Actions do not require a complement, just select them so that their behavior is defined, for example, in the action Deny (403 Forbidden), which will return an HTTP Status Code 403 indicating that the server understood the request, but refuses to authorize it.
+Define the action to be taken if the requisition matches the defined criteria.
+Select the attribute, and if necessary, select the condition and add the reference value.
+Some Actions do not require a complement, just select them so that their behavior is defined, for example, in the action Deny (403 Forbidden), which will return a HTTP Status Code 403 indicating that the server understood the request, but refuses to authorize it.

 - Then: Choose one of the available actions.
 The set of behaviors depends on the enabled Edge Firewall modules.
 Some options require the completion of complementary fields.
-Ex: Then Set Rate Limit, Average Rate Limit (req/s) 2, Client IP Address, Maximum burst size 10.
-In this example, for the Set Rate Limit action, the additional fields Average Rate Limit (req/s) and Maximum Burst Size will appear, in addition to the restriction selection option by IP or Global address, that is, if the request meets the criteria of the Rule, then a rate limit of 2 requests per second, per IP address will be set, with a burst limit of 10 requests.
+Example: Then Set Rate Limit, Average Rate Limit (req/s or req/m) 2, Client IP Address, Maximum burst size 10.
+In this example, for the Set Rate Limit action, the additional fields Average Rate Limit (req/s or req/m) and Maximum Burst Size will appear, in addition to the restriction selection option by IP or Global address, that is, if the request meets the criteria of the Rule, then a rate limit of 2 requests per second, per IP address will be set, with a burst limit of 10 requests.

-4. Hands-on.
-Creating a configuration with the Web Application Firewall Module using Criteria and Behavior
+4. Creating a configuration with the Web Application Firewall Module using Criteria and Behavior

 Create a configuration with Web Application Firewall business rules through the Rules Engine.
 Example: Rate Limit of 2 requests per second with a burst of 10 for user-agent Googlebot.